fabric8io/fabric8/docs/getStarted/aws.md

 kubectl get nodes
 ```

-### Install the fabric8 microservices platform default applications
+## Install the fabric8 microservices platform

-Next we want to deploy the fabric8 microservices platform components on top of Kubernetes, get the latest `gofabric8` binary from  [gofabric8](https://github.com/fabric8io/gofabric8/releases) and run
+Next we want to deploy the fabric8 microservices platform default components on top of Kubernetes, get the latest `gofabric8` binary from  [gofabric8](https://github.com/fabric8io/gofabric8/releases) and run

 ```
 gofabric8 deploy --domain replace.me.io